espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 ## Usage

+This is the documentation for Export Import v2.
+For v1 use this [documentation](export-import-usage.md).

 This extension works via console (CLI).
 Commands should be executed from the root directory of your EspoCRM instance.

 There are two commands: